masumsoft/express-cassandra/docs/usage.md

     protocolOptions: { port: 9042 },
     keyspace: 'mykeyspace',
     queryOptions: {consistency: models.consistencies.one},
-    authProvider: new models.driver.auth.DsePlainTextAuthProvider('my_user', 'my_password')
+    authProvider: new models.driver.auth.PlainTextAuthProvider('my_user', 'my_password')
 }
 ```

-Infact any of the clientOptions supported by the nodejs driver can be used.
-Possible options are documented in the [cassandra driver docs](http://docs.datastax.com/en/developer/nodejs-driver/3.0/common/drivers/reference/clientOptions.html).
+If you are using datastax enterprise then please use the auth provider `DsePlainTextAuthProvider` from dse-driver instead.

 ## Let's Insert Some Data into PersonModel